yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

 runtime_lambda_function = "python3.9"
 }
 ```
-> Variables name defining here and I have setup some predifined and default values here. you can change all the variable value on `terraform.tfvars`
+> Variables name defining here and I have set up some predefined and default values here. you can change all the variable values on `terraform.tfvars`

 _terraform.tfvars_
 ```